Gavin DeGraw: Musical approach

 DeGraw began singing and playing piano at the age of eight.
 He has two older siblings: a sister, Neeka, and a brother, Joey (who is also a musician).
 Growing up in a musical family, he was raised to regard music as part of the fabric of everyday life rather than as a remote show-business ideal.
+DeGraw's voice has been described as being a tenor voice with a hint of grit.

 As a teenager, DeGraw experienced a personal epiphany when he discovered Ray Charles and Sam Cooke, whose combination of personal charm and emotional commitment struck a chord in the budding musician.
-DeGraw played in a local Catskills group called "The People's Band" with his brother Joey and with local musician and vocalist Steven Levine, Bart and Hal Coopersmith. the band was named from his father's band when he was playing.
+DeGraw played in a local Catskills group called "The People's Band" with his brother Joey and with local musician and vocalist Steven Levine, Bart and Hal Coopersmith.
+The band was named from his father's band when he was playing.
 The People's Band played many of the local hotels and clubs around the Monticello area.
 On his brother's advice, DeGraw began writing his own songs.
 He attended Ithaca College on a music scholarship, but found himself spending more time in his dorm room writing songs than attending classes and dropped out after one semester.
 DeGraw then moved to Boston, where he attended the prestigious Berklee College of Music for two semesters while singing in a rock band and playing solo gigs on the side.